Wisdom and guidance is out there. These techniques are taught to parents in special educational programs, but they are applicable to any parents.

 Get an appropriate therapy animal – a calm and durable creature unlikely to be harmed.

-Reduce chaos at home: noise, disorder, family emotional upheavals, the intrusive stimulation of an always-on TV, etc.
+Reduce chaos at home: noise, disorder, family emotional upheavals, intrusive stimulation from technology…

 Be quiet and LISTEN.
 If you respond, address how they feel, not what they say.